jmquintela/Goldbach_Conjecture_Pairs/README.md

 # Goldbach_Conjecture_Pairs
-Pair numbers decomposal into sums of two primes integer numbers.
+list to the N number into a listo of Pair numbers decomposal into sums of two primes integer numbers.